-Hamburger Helper is the family friendly skillet dinner you love made from scratch.
-Quick and easy cheeseburger macaroni that’s better than the boxed stuff!
+Hamburger Helper is the family friendly dinner you love made from scratch!
+Quick and easy cheeseburger macaroni, better than the boxed stuff!

 Better-than-boxed homemade versions of classic store bought comfort food make weeknight meals easy and budget friendly.
 With most, if not all, the ingredients on hand, you get a healthier and tastier meal in the same total time, minus all the preservatives.
 After trying this recipe, you’ll never buy the boxed stuff again.

 This Homemade Hamburger Helper is so easy and quick to make, it’s ready to serve in just 30 minutes.
 Plus you make it in one pot so there is minimal clean up!
 It’s great recipe for busy weeknights and a meal that the whole family loves, even your picky eater will be asking for seconds.

 The ingredient list for Hamburger Helper may look a little longer, but it’s actually just seasonings you keep on hand and some condiments like ketchup and mustard.
 There’s nothing fancy or complicated needed, so it’s a budget friendly meal that costs less than the boxed version and just as easy (and quick!) to make.

 If you want to make Hamburger Helper even easier, or you don’t feel like turning on the stove during the summer, make this recipe in the slow cooker or an Instant Pot.
 There are instructions below for both cooking variations.